ariel-os/hophop-open-hardware/Sketch.md

 Peripherals
 -----------

-* Break-out of the nRF91 SPI bus (on a dedicated CS) and UART with HW flow control (ideally separate, otherwise shared with protection against nRF54 and external sending at the same time) line at 3.3V level.
+* Break-out of the nRF91 SPI bus (on a dedicated CS) and UART with HW flow control (ideally separate, otherwise shared with protection against nRF54 and external sending at the same time) to Board Control Bus at 3.3V level.

   Which connectors do we best pick to go into a SPI and UART capable Linux system such as a RasPi?